 Oxycodone generates an addiction within the drug abuser that can be an easy trap into becoming drug addicts, which can quickly lead to opiates or opioids of a significantly more volatile and deadly nature.
 The seemly innocuous nature of a pain reliever prescription quickly becomes a nightmare situation for the chemically dependent as well as their loved ones, especially when a dual diagnosis or cooccurring disorder is part of the equation.
 The relief of much needed care betrays and instead of helping, relief turns into addiction, a truly deadly disease.
 Ready access to treatment often means life or death.

-Florida House Experience has hope for the opioid addict.
+FHE Health has hope for the opioid addict.
 FHE offers best in class service during opiate detox and our intensive inpatient drug rehab programs.
 Our licensed medical professionals are there to monitor your physical and mental wellbeing as you go through withdrawal during drug detox to end the opiate addiction.
-Florida House Experience also offers substance abuse drug addiction rehab as well as intensive outpatient programs and aftercare for relapse prevention at one of the best addiction centers in Florida.
+FHE Health also offers substance abuse drug addiction rehab as well as intensive outpatient programs and aftercare for relapse prevention at one of the best addiction centers in Florida.
 Call FHE today to learn more about opioid addiction treatment.